joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO insert SSO screenshot

 In the software world, this might mean adding a SSO option to our app so that people with disabilities can avoid CAPTCHAs, which are notoriously inaccessible.

-By building accessibility practices into the way we build software, we're embedding empathy into our work.
+I really loved SSO when I was in shock after the fire!

-WCAG while it takes work, should just be a starting point.
+WCAG, while it takes work, should just be a starting point.
 Compliance does not mean usability.
 Only by building for the users with the greatest needs in mind will we create a world where they can succeed alongside the rest of their peers.

+By building accessibility practices into the way we build software, we're embedding empathy into our work.

 But perhaps the bigger lesson here is that accessibility is just an example of a larger class of blind spots we have as able, wealthy, first-world developers.
 This reminds me of one of my favorite quotes, from Donald Rumsfeld: